darkmatter08/toy-models-for-superposition/README.md

 and thus only learns Top-4 features from data

 But when Superposition happens, the neural network will
-can arrange features like a windmill,
+arrange vector features into a windmill structure like roots of unity,
 squeezing 5 features(2pi/5 angle) or 8 features(2pi/8)
 onto 2d XY space.